nwesem/mtcnn_facenet_cpp_tensorRT/README.md

 change the [source](https://github.com/shubham-shahh/mtcnn_facenet_cpp_tensorRT/blob/81a3cad4efa76eea9f98e96dfd5540f341107068/YoloApp/deepstream_app_config_yoloV3_tiny.txt#L47) in case you want to test on some other video

 ## Prepare FaceNet
 This step relies on [this]() repo.
-I couldn't make things work using this fork, hence I've made some modifications to keep things rolling.
+I couldn't make things work using this repo. for more info follow [this](https://github.com/riotu-lab/deepstream-facenet/issues/5) issue hence I've made some modifications to keep things rolling.

 First, download the keras model of Facenet from [this](https://github.com/nyoki-mtl/keras-facenet) fork and place it in /mtcnn_facenet_cpp_tensorRT/ModelConverion/KerasModel

 ```bash